chrishtr/rendering/stylesheet-loading-behavior.md

   * FOUC-avoidance strategy: put style sheets before DOM that they apply to.

  (!)
 This can happen once [HTML Imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports) are gone, since the Blink preload scanner doesn't understand HTML Imports.
 At this point Blink will be fully compliant with the [proposed spec change](stylesheet-loading-proposal.md).
+HTML imports were [removed in Chromium 80](https://chromestatus.com/features/5144752345317376).

+ # Blink (before Chromium 69) NOTE: this is for historical use only, this behavior has been changed.
+  * Block Painting DOM Elements of *all elements* (not just those preceded by a sheet) for any parser-inserted style sheet, regardless of where it is in the DOM, and even for those declared via `@import` within another style sheet.
+  * Forced Style Recalc does not result in Painting DOM Elements, but there are some buggy edge cases.
+  * rAF callbacks begin once all style sheets, including those declared inside `@import` of another style sheet, which are present before `<body>`, are loaded.
+  * FOUC-avoidance strategy: put all critical style sheets in the `<head>`; don't force style recalc during load.
+Non-critical style sheets should be put in `<body>`.
+To ensure maximum progressiveness of rendering, they can be followed by an empty script block to force the parser to block on style sheet load.